mkozjak/node-telnet-client/README.md

 * `ors`: Output record separator.
 A separator used to execute commands (break lines on input).
 Defaults to '\n'.
 * `echoLines`: The number of lines used to cut off the response.
 Defaults to 1.
 * `pageSeparator`: The pattern used (and removed from final output) for breaking the number of lines on output.
 Defaults to '---- More'.
+* `debug`: Enable/disable debug logs on console.
+Defaults to false.

 ### connection.exec(data, [options], [callback]) -> Promise